 Flaine - the village - is not a sight that suits everyone, although it's famous concrete-block architecture actually includes listed buildings!
 Flaine the ski area, on the other hand, offers a tremendous variety of well connected skiing for all levels.
 Absolute beginners can start on the tennis courts near the town and can progress on long meandering Blues further up.
 Unusually, beginners are also served by a couple of runs beside the highest restaurant.

-There are five Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Flaine are perfectly feasible.
+There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Flaine are perfectly feasible.
 Geneva Airport is just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Flaine